Yuzu815/Codeforces-ContestCodeDownload/readme.md

 [Chinese readme](https://github.com/Yuzu815/Codeforces-ContestCodeDownload#q--a---chinese) | [English readme](https://github.com/Yuzu815/Codeforces-ContestCodeDownload#q--a---english)

 ## UPDATE 2022.07.25
 ✌ The first web version has been released, written on the Gin, and can be deployed on any machine you like!
+[Download it now!](https://github.com/Yuzu815/Codeforces-ContestCodeDownload/releases/latest)

 <img align="center" src="img/WebDownload.png" />